 3. Don’t get too near

-Hold the nozzle of the pressure washer at least 1 meter from the surface of the deck and work towards the wood grain.
+Hold the nozzle of the pressure washer at least 1 meter from the deck’s surface and work towards the wood grain.
 The pressure should be turned down to 1000 lbs/psi to clean railings and work from more than a meter away when spraying them in fast vertical strokes that overlap.

-Finally, there are a variety of questions you should ask yourself on how to clean a deck before staining.
+Finally, there are various questions you should ask yourself on how to clean a deck before staining.
 Some of them are: See Also: pressure-treated wood deck sealer.

 How Do You Select The Right Cleaner?